Full and free-flowing conversations should sit at the centre of our relationships at work. Effective leaders help to make them happen.

 The formal etiquette and decorum of 17th-century France may seem a long way from the average 21st-century office, but, when overcoming our tendency to talk – a lot – especially about ourselves, we’d do well to bear the impeccable manners implied by politesse.
 This includes being a good listener, not dominating the conversation – being mindful of Cicero’s core principle of taking it in turns to speak.

 Scientists at Harvard have discovered that parts of the mesolimbic dopamine system light up when we talk about ourselves, the same part of the brain that lights up in response to sex and drugs.
 Sociologist Charles Derber describes this tendency to insert oneself into a conversation as conversational narcissism.
-He describes two classic responses in conversations: a shift response (shifts attention back to you) and a support response (supports the other person's comment).
+He describes two classic responses in conversations: a shift response (is self-centred and shifts attention back to you) and a support response (is empathetic and supports the other person's comment).

 Here's what it might look like: